alex9849/CocktailPi/README.md

 The order in which ingredients get bottled can be changed via drag & drop.

+# Main Features:

+The controlling software is designed to enhance your cocktail-making experience like never before.
+With its advanced features, you can easily create and customize your favorite cocktails with just a few clicks.
+- Add and edit recipes within the user interface.
+- Extra user interface for enhanced local touchscreen usage.
+- Virtual stirring functionality.
+- Ingredient substitution for greater flexibility.
+- Custom recipe adjustments can be made while ordering.
+- Create recipe collections for easy organization.
+- Multiple users with different roles can be added for greater security.
+- Event system allows for triggering custom actions at specific events.
+- Manual production steps can be added and prompted during production for greater precision.
+- Automatically detect which recipes can be ordered and which cannot, for smoother operation.
+- _And much more …._

 # Demo
 A demo can be found here: https://cocktailmaker-demo.liggesmeyer.net/
 User: Admin